cloud-native-everything/k8s-test-resources/README.md

 Hello World version ONE!
 Host/Podhello-node-3439300230-or7r0
 ```
 Just get the Dockerfile and build it.

+### Test your image
 I've created an image at pinrojas/hello-node:v1 y you want it to use it now and save the time for building your own one.

-In fact, you can use also heelo-node-deploy.yaml to create a deployment of 4 replicas to test you Kubernetes
+In fact, you can use also hello-node-deploy.yaml to create a deployment of 4 replicas to test you Kubernetes

 ```
 # Create deployment 4 replicas